nebulosa2007/linux-ck-autobuild/README.md

 ## Features

 * Automatically builds desired architectures
-* Frofiles support
 * Daemon which monitors for new releases and automatically starts the build script
 * Compatible with modprobe-db
 * Custom commands that can be run after the build script
 * Automatically checks the ck repo for pre-built kernels
-* Option to add build kernels to your local repo
+* Option to add build kernels to your local repo with archive of obsolete packages
+* Frofiles support
-* Setting needed commit of linux-ck PKGBUILD (e.g. for compile old versions)
+* Ability to build needed commit (version) of linux-ck PKGBUILD (e.g. for compile old versions)

 ## Installing